tobigithub/Coursera-Data-Science-Specialization/Storms/README.md

 Storms
 ======

-Analysis of storm data for the United States
+Analysis of storm data for the United States, please see Stormpaper.md.
+An assignment for the Coursera course "Reproducible research".